 Owner, founder and CEO of Physio2U, Kim Hall, began her career at Vancouver Coastal Health where she gained extensive experience in acute care, orthopaedics, and stroke recovery.
 She founded Physio2U in 2012 after discovering the demand for in-home physiotherapy to make rehabilitation services accessible to those who needed it the most due to lack of mobility – seniors, and victims of stroke and orthopaedic trauma accidents.
 She created a unique model of physiotherapy provision including one-hour, 1:1 sessions that include relationship-centred care, hands-on-treatment, education, and exercise prescription based on movement pattern retraining.

 Kim is a strong believer in life-long learning.
 Through UBC, Kim has mentored internationally trained physiotherapists and has completed a pilot study on an exercise program she helped create specific to people recovering from joint replacement surgery.
 She is an active member of the provincial Arthritis Continuing Education (ACE) Network, national Arthritis Health Professions Association (AHPA), Physiotherapy Association of BC, and the Canadian Physiotherapy Association.
-In April 2016, she was elected on to the Board of Directors of the College of Physical Therapists of BC and is currently serving her second term.
+In April 2016, she was elected on to the Board of Directors of the College of Physical Therapists of BC and is currently serving her third term.
 From 2016-2018 she was the Board Appointed Inquiry Committee Member at the College.